dfe0990ngc/spiral-display-test/README.md

 # spiral-display-test
-To run the test execute the following:
+To run the test after cloning, execute the following:

 1. composer install
 2. npm install